3.1.3 Just For You

 In essence we just continued where we left off.
 Our specimen "remembered" its past; its history is somehow stored in its structure.
 But if you don't know the history of your piece of steel, you would tend to see it as something different from the steel of curve 2.
 It is "harder" but less ductile, and it breaks earlier.

+the same way.
 The stress - strain curves are linear and have the same slope.
-When we looked a
+When we looked

-of a stress - strain curve with its Young's
+a brittle material, we identified the slope of a stress - strain curve with its Young's modulus.

 Yes, we can.
 In the straight parts of the diagrams above we just deform the steel elastically.
 Release the strain and the specimen goes right back to its original length as indicated by the arrows.